- 01 What types of projects do you fund?

 Do you have a budget template or sample budgets I can use in developing our budget?

 Yes, but please remember that a full budget is not required at the letter of inquiry stage.
-Applicants who are contacted by Fund staff regarding the development of their letter of inquiry into a full proposal will find budget guidelines and templates available on the Applicant Resources page.
+Applicants who are contacted by Fund staff regarding the development of their letter of inquiry into a full proposal will find budget guidelines and templates available on the Applicant and Grantee Resources page.

 Please feel free to contact: